Valquoniam/Iznik-Pottery--Imagine/README.md

 - Link of the advancement log book : <https://shorturl.at/fqrFR>.

-- To launch the dataset generator, just enter `python ./main.py` in the terminal, when you're in the `Iznik Dataset Generator`'folder.
+- To launch the dataset generator, just enter `python3 ./main.py` in the terminal, when you're in the `Iznik Dataset Generator`'folder.

 - To launch the GAN, ...